What I do:

 Sprouse, M.L. (forthcoming May 2018).
 Social annotation and layered readings in composition.
 To be presented to presented at the Computers and Writing Conference, Fairfax, VA.

 Sprouse, M.L. (forthcoming March 2018).
 Pedagogies of rhetorical reading in first-year composition.
 To be presented at the CCCC Annual Convention, Kansas City, MO.

 Sprouse, M.L.
-“Racialized and Gendered Flights through History: Woolf’s Orlando and Alexie’s Flight.”
+“Racialized and gendered flights through history: Woolf’s Orlando and Alexie’s Flight.”
 Virginia Woolf Miscellany.
-Under review.
+(Forthcoming).

-Sprouse, M.L. (forthcoming, July 2017).
+Sprouse, M.L.
+(2017, July).
 Collaborative digital annotation.
-To be presented at the International Literacy Association Annual Conference, Orlando, FL.
+Presented at the International Literacy Association Annual Conference, Orlando, FL.

 Sprouse, M.L.
 (2017, April).
 Collaborative annotation as discussion forum 2.0.
 Webinar hosted by Hypothes.is.

 Sprouse, M.L.
 (2017, April).
 The pedagogy of collaborative annotation.
 Webinar hosted by Hypothes.is.